sunnydodti/expense-tracker/expense_tracker/.github/instructions/performance.instructions.md

 ## 7. Specific Anti-Patterns to Fix
 - **`FutureBuilder` in `build`**: Refactor `ExpenseList` to fetch data in `initState` or via a route argument, removing the `FutureBuilder` that calls `refreshExpensesHome`.
 - **Recursive/Looping Calculations**: Avoid calling heavy calculation methods (like `getTotalBalance`) inside loops or frequently rebuilt widgets.

+Note - keep your responses succinct and to ponint.